sunnybhandal/Predicting-Flight-Delays/README.md

 Tableau, Python (Pandas, NumPy, Scikit-Learn), PostgreSQL

 ### Data Description
-Details the features found in the three tables used for analysis.
+Details the features found in the three tables that are used for analysis.